asai-kentaro/rpa_mimic/README.md

 ## Features

-You can easily automate sequential mouse and keyboard manipulations with below lines.
+You can easily automate sequential mouse and keyboard manipulation with below lines.

 ```
 # load manipulation sequencer